DAACS/documentation/content/en/_index.md

 <!-- markdownlint-restore -->

 This site provides details on how to use the Diagnostic Assessment and Achievement of College Skills (DAACS).
-The site is multiple areas depending on your particular role in using DAACS.
+The site has multiple areas depending on your particular role in using DAACS.

 {{< button size="large" relref="/01_overview/01_overview" >}}Get Started{{< /button >}}

-## Feature overview
+## Select your role...

 {{< columns >}}